judnich/Kickoff/README.md

 Now workers can connect to the server and start recieving tasks.
 Starting a worker process is as simple as:

-`kickoff worker -affinity "cpu gpu" -server <server ip address>`
+`kickoff worker -affinity cpu gpu -server <server ip address>`

 Note the "affinity" option; this specifies which requirement configurations the worker support.
 Adding a task to be executed looks like this:

-`kickoff new dostuff.py arg1 arg2 arg3 -affinity "gpu" -server <server ip address>`
+`kickoff new dostuff.py arg1 arg2 arg3 -affinity gpu -server <server ip address>`

 The task here basically specifies that it needs workers which support the "gpu" affinity, and will therefore only be given to workers that report support for that affinity.